This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Air plants are perennials, so they live through many growing seasons but how many years exactly?
 This article elaborates on this topic, and I have some tips to increase life expectancy so that your Air Plant lives longer.

 The several hundred species of Air Plants come from deserts, forests, and mountaintops.
-Although they do not need soil to grow, they are accustomed to growing in several mediums.
+Although they do not need soil, they are accustomed to growing in several mediums.

 A significant milestone of the Air plant life cycle is blooming.
 Air plants bloom only once in their lifetime.
 We know that flowering means your plant is near the end and has reached maturity.